GitauHarrison/notes/oop_python.md

 }
 ```

-Above, you can see whe have three objects, `ambrose`, `emilly` and `kiki` with duplicated code.
+Above, you can see we have three objects, `ambrose`, `emilly` and `kiki` with duplicated code.
 Instead of repeating ourselves each time a new object is created, we can create a class that defines abstract information about a student, then instantiate an object of that class type.

 ```python
 class Student():